AnneFrank. Parallel Stories: Release

 The film was released in Australia on 17 October 2019, in Italy on 11 November 2019, in the United States on 22 January 2020, and on Netflix on 2 July 2020.

 Reception

 Box office

 The film peaked at #16 on the Australian box office in the week ending 20 October 2019.

 Critical reception

 The film was received positively by critics.
 On the review aggregation website Rotten Tomatoes, the film holds an 89% approval rating based on 9 reviews.
 Roger Moore of Movie Nation said that the film's story is "a hard story to screw up, and appreciating its simple authority, how quickly this one breezes by and how moving it is in the end, they didn't."
 Peter Bradshaw, writing for The Guardian, called the film a "heartfelt and valuable documentary."
 Renuka Vyavahare reviewed the film for The Times of India, celebrating how the "documentary reminds us how integral freedom is for our survival and existence."

-But the film was not without detractors.
 Writing for mint lounge, Somak Ghoshal criticized the film for turning "the victim of a horrific historical tragedy into a hashtag."